Workshop on Research Challenges in Modeling & Simulation for Engineering Complex Systems

 The goal of the workshop was to identify and build consensus around critical research challenges in the modeling and simulation field related to the design of complex engineered systems – challenges whose solution will significantly impact and accelerate the solution of major problems facing society today.
 The workshop was motivated by the fact that although modeling and simulation has been an active area of study for decades, new developments such as the need to model systems of unprecedented scale and complexity, the well-documented deluge in data, and revolutionary changes in underlying computing platforms are creating major new opportunities and challenges in the M&S field.
 The workshop focused on four main technical themes: (1) conceptual models, (2) computational issues, (3) uncertainty quantification, and (4) reuse of models and simulations.

-The January workshop is one of a series of events organized by the NMSC Research and Development committee aimed at developing and building consensus around a common M&S research agenda.
-Activities leading up to the workshop included presentations and panel sessions at the Winter Simulation Conference, MODSIM World Conference, Simultech, and the Simulation Interoperability Workshop in addition to the NMSC National Meeting.
-Follow up activities organized by NMSC subsequent to workshop have included presentations and panel discussions at the 2016 M&S Congressional Caucus Leadership Summit, and a panel session at the 2016 ACM SIGSIM Conference on Principles of Advanced Discrete Simulation (SIGSIM-PADS).
-A 90 minutes panel session will be held at the 2016 Interservice/Industry Training, Simulation and Education Conference (I/ITSEC) as a Special Event.
-It will be held Tuesday, 29 November, 1400 to 1530.
+The January workshop is one of a series of events organized by the NM&SC Research and Development committee, aimed at developing and building consensus around a common M&S research agenda.
+Activities leading up to the workshop included presentations and panel sessions at the Winter Simulation Conference, MODSIM World Conference, Simultech, and the Simulation Interoperability Workshop in addition to the NM&SC National Meeting.
+Follow up activities organized by NM&SC subsequent to workshop have included presentations and panel discussions at the 2016 M&S Congressional Caucus Leadership Summit, and a panel session at the 2016 ACM SIGSIM Conference on Principles of Advanced Discrete Simulation (SIGSIM-PADS).
+A 90-minute panel session was held at the 2016 Interservice/Industry Training, Simulation and Education Conference (I/ITSEC) as a Special Event.

 - National Science Foundation